piklestf2/hl-config/damage.md

 |12    |[180, 195)  |
 |13    |[195, 200]  |

+(In terms of resource value, that last unit of charge is a true scam...)

 ##### NPCs:
 |Weapon    |Damage (Easy)  |Damage (Normal)  |Damage (Hard)  |Used By                               |